-

 What is the process, and internal approvals needed, for a company issuing shares to investors in the jurisdiction and are there any related taxes or notary (or other fees) payable?

-A share capital increase in a German limited liability company first requires the adoption of a valid shareholders’ resolution, specifying the concrete terms of the capital increase – in particular the exact amount by which the share capital shall be increased.
+A share capital increase in a limited liability company first requires the adoption of a valid shareholders’ resolution, specifying the concrete terms of the capital increase – in particular the exact amount by which the share capital shall be increased.
+This resolution also provides for a corresponding amendment to the articles of association due to the change in share capital.
 Such resolution must be notarized and adopted by a qualified majority of at least 75% of the votes cast, unless the company’s articles of association provide for stricter requirements.

-It should be noted that the capital increase resolution as well as the signing of the investment and shareholders´ agreement require notarization, which may trigger significant notary fees depending on the transaction value.
+In practice, this process also involves the notarization of the capital increase resolution, as well as the notarization of the investment and shareholders’ agreement, which may trigger significant notary fees depending on the transaction value.
 However, specific taxes (such as stamp duties) do not apply when subscribing to newly issued shares within a venture capital transaction.

 -